akspa0/showTools/README_transcribeBites.md

 - `--max-duration`: Maximum duration of each segment in milliseconds (default: 10000).
 - `--silence-thresh`: Silence threshold in dB (default: -40).
 - `--compression-ratio`: Compression ratio for dynamic compression (default: 10.0).
+- `--dry-run`: Simulate the process without actually transcribing the audio.

 ## Acknowledgments